-As can be observed, some details not appreciable by naked eye have been put in evidence.
-In particular, the presence of a different material has been revealed in correspondence with the eyes of the angel, well in evidence in blue in the LIF false colour image.
-By analysing the LIF spectra resulting from these points, it can be observed a narrow intense emission band at 380 nm (Figure 6, lower spectrum), ascribable to the presence of restoration materials probably containing zinc oxide, as suggested by the database developed in laboratory, for cultural
+As can be observed, some details not appreciable by the naked eye can be seen in the LIF image.
+In particular, the presence of a different material in the area of the angel’s eyes is evident in the blue of the LIF false colour image.
+By analysing the LIF spectra resulting from these points, a narrow, intense emission band can be observed at 380 nm (Figure 6, lower spectrum).
+This band is ascribable to the presence of restoration materials probably containing zinc oxide, as suggested by the database developed in laboratory for cultural heritage materials in similar experimental conditions.
+Particular areas in the angel’s chest also stand out in the fluorescence image; in this case, however, the relative spectra are the result of the superimposition of many different emission bands, implying the presence of a restoration material of different composition with a low concentration of zinc oxide.

 Figure 9.
-Up: RGB-ITR image, with measured area in black line (left) and corresponding false colour LIF image (right).
+Top: RGB-ITR image with measured area in black line (left) and corresponding false colour LIF image (right).

-Down: Fire screen RGB-ITR image, with measured area in yellow line (left) and corresponding LIF 380/450 nm image (right).
+Bottom: Fire screen RGB-ITR image, with measured area in yellow line (left) and corresponding LIF 380/450 nm image (right).

-heritage materials, in similar experimental conditions.
-Also in the chest some details have been put in evidence by the fluorescence images, but the relative spectra are resulting by the superimposition of many different emission bands, making probable a different composed restoration material, with low concentration of zinc oxide, to be present.

-Such material has been found also in other parts of the analysed surface.
-The presence of bio-deterioration has been also detected by the measurements.
-A grid of cell size equal to 0.05 meter was defined in the lunette above the angel in the photogrammetric model to monitor the areas affected by humidity over time (Figure 7).
-LIF measurements allowed to detect the presence of bio-deterioration, not only in those areas where it is visible by naked eye, but also in some areas where it is not visible absolutely.
-LIF spectrum associated to such degradation is characterized by the emission band at 550 nm (Figure 6, upper spectrum) that results absent in the LIF spectra collected by the non-deteriorated areas.
-This result, allowing the discrimination between deteriorated and non-deteriorated area
+A similar material was also found in other parts of the analysed surface.
+The presence of biodeterioration was also detected by the measurements.
+A grid of cell size equal to 0.05 m was defined in the lunette above the angel in the photogrammetric model in order to monitor the areas affected by humidity over time (Figure 7).
+LIF measurements make it possible to detect the presence of biodeterioration not only in those areas where it is visible by the naked eye but also in some areas where it is not visible at all.
+LIF spectra data of this kind of degradation is characterised by an emission band at 550 nm (Figure 6, upper spectrum) that is absent in the LIF spectra of non-deteriorated areas.
+This result, which makes it possible to discriminate between deteriorated and non-deteriorated areas

-also when the biodegradation is not visible, suggests the possibility of a preventive monitoring to reduce the eventual induced damage.
+even when the biodegradation is not visible, suggests the possibility of using LIF analysis for preventive monitoring to reduce the eventual induced damage.

-The Landscape Room has been also investigated.
-As for the tunnel vault, the laser induced fluorescence maps were referenced to the 3D model.
-In this case, the RGB-ITR laser scanner has been used.
-The partial 3D model reconstruction of the room is reported in Figure 8.
-In this case, the LIF system didn’t detect any degradation or restoration evidence on the painted walls and the emission bands in all the collected spectra could be ascribed to cellulose, due to the substrate mainly composed of textile.
-In Figure 9, upper part, the false color LIF image of a detail on the painted left wall is shown next to the RGB-ITR image, as an example.
-Differently, by analyzing the painted wooden fire screen in the room, the LIF results highlighted the discontinuity of the surface materials.
-In Figure 9, lower part, beside the RGB-ITR image on the left, 380/450 nm fluorescence image of area, in the yellow line on the left side of the figure, is reported on the right.
-As can be observed, added materials, probably due to restoration actions and/or degradation processes, have been localized also in this case by LIF analysis even if they are not visible by naked eye in some points.
+The Landscape Room was also investigated.
+In the analysis of the Stufetta tunnel vault, the LIF maps were referenced to the 3D model, while the RGB-ITR laser scanner was used in the Landscape Room.
+A partial 3D model reconstruction of the room is reported in Figure 8.
+In this case, the LIF system did not detect any degradation or evidence of restoration on the painted walls, and the emission bands in all the collected spectra could be ascribed to cellulose, which reflects the textile substrate.
+In Figure 9 (top), the false colour LIF image of a detail on the painted left wall is shown next to the RGB-ITR image as an example.
+In contrast, the LIF results for the painted wooden fire screen in the room highlighted the discontinuity of the surface materials.
+In Figure 9 (bottom), the RGB-ITR image is shown on the left with the measurement area outlined, and the 380/450 nm fluorescence image of that area is reported on the right.
+As can be observed, added materials that are probably the result of restoration actions and/or degradation processes were once again localised by LIF analysis even though in some areas they are not visible by the naked eye.

 Figure 10.
-Superimposition of LIF image (in blue) to RGB-ITR model of the Landscape Room investigated area.
+Superimposition of LIF image (in blue) onto the investigated area in the RGB-ITR model of the Landscape Room.